siberianfox/tinygwiki/Road-to-1.0.md

 Changes in 354.xx builds
 * Simplified qr's to read {"qr":1} where '1' is the number of buffers available in the planner queue.
 Plans are to add a hi/lo water mark filtering capability to further cut down on transmission, but this is not enabled yet.

 * Added an "unofficial gcode" command to allow arbitrarily setting an axes machine position.
-This is needed to support the Otherlab infinite Y axis. use: While in a a zero-offset coordinate system (presumably G54) and with the axis(or axes) where you want it, issue g92.4 y0 (for example).
-The Y axis will now be set to 0 (or whatever you said it was.
+This is needed to support the Otherlab infinite Y axis. use: While in a zero-offset coordinate system (presumably G54) and with the axis(or axes) where you want it, issue g92.4 y0 (for example).
+The Y axis will now be set to 0 (or whatever you said it was).
 Works for one or more axes.
 I plan to extend so this works while in any arbitrary coordinate system but for now this is not working.
 This function still needs testing.

 Changes in 353.xx builds
 * Changed limit switch shutdown behavior.
 Limits now cause immediate machine shutdown.
 Can only leave this state by a hard reset or a software reset via ctrl-x.
 THis prevents runaways if the host is still streaming code.
 Blinks the spindle DIR LED when in shutdown state.